 - You must provide/deliver all medication/supplies to the nurse.
-Students cannot deliver medication. - You must submit a separate medical order for each medication when medication is delivered. - Up to a thirty-school day supply of medication can be accepted. - Consult with school nurse if you have questions about procedure.
+Students cannot deliver medication. - You must submit a separate medical order for each medication when medication is delivered. - Up to a thirty-school day supply of medication can be accepted. - Consult with school nurse if you have questions about the medication policy.